antlafarge/jdownloader/README.md

 ### Update JDownloader

 Automatic updates are enabled by default, so you have nothing to do.
-JDownloader will update itself when JDownloader is idle.
+JDownloader will update itself it is idle.
 To disable the automatic upates, go to `Settings` / `Event Scripter` and switch from `Enabled` to `Disabled`.

 ### Update the image